IEDB/BCRMatch/README.md

 ### Docker build (recommended)

-To build animage from `Dockerfile`:
+To build an image from `Dockerfile`:
     ```bash
     docker build -t bcrmatch .
     ```